ogslbevey/metadata-generator/README.md

 - Ready for containerized deployment using **Docker Compose**.
 - Includes development-friendly tools like Poetry for dependency management.

+The system is deployed from SLGO's GitLab to Github to a Google Cloud Run service.

 ## Project Structure

 ```